simple-frontend-dev/frontend-applications-split/README.md

-# How to split your frontend application - showcase of 6 different setups with code examples
+# How to split your frontend application(s) - showcase of 6 different setups with code examples

 ## Seperate repositories